swimit/swim-transit/tracking/README.md

     counts.set(vCounts);
   }
 ```
-`updateCounts` is called when `VehicleCounts` receives an update to the counts of one the agencies it is linked to.
+`updateCounts` is called when `VehicleCounts` receives an update to the counts of one of the agencies it is linked to.
 `updateCounts` just recalculates the sum of all the `VehicleCounts` when this occurs and sets `count` to that value.

 ### TransitPlane.java